arlicle/laniu/README.md

              }})
 ```

+or save the config to file settings.edn, laniu will auto load the config data and connection.

 ### Multiple databases
 This setting maps database aliases, which are a way to refer to a specific database throughout query, to a dictionary of settings for that specific connection.
 ``` clojure